Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

 \subsection{Network Size Reduction}

-To approximate a function exactly for sure, we need a large number $N^\mathrm{res}$ of reservoir neurons in Prop.~\ref{approx}.
+To approximate a function exactly for sure, we need a large number $N^\mathrm{res}$ of reservoir neurons (cf. \cref{approx,ineq}).
 It is certainly a good idea to lower this number.
 One could do this by simply taking a smaller number of reservoir neurons, but then a good approximation cannot be guaranteed.
-In what follows, the dimensionality of the transition matrix $W$ is reduced in a more controlled way -- after learning the output weights.
+In what follows, we therefore reduce the dimensionality of the transition matrix $W$ in a more controlled way -- after learning the output weights.
 Our procedure of dimensionality reduction leads to smaller networks with sparse connectivity.
-In contrast to other approaches, we do not learn the new network architecture by incremental derivation from the original network, e.g., by removing unimportant neurons or weights, but in only one step, inspecting the eigenvalues of the transition matrix.
+In contrast to other approaches, we do not learn the new network architecture by incremental derivation from the original network, e.g., by removing unimportant neurons or weights, but in one step by inspecting the eigenvalues of the transition matrix.

-For ESNs, dimensionality reduction is considered, too, namely by means of so-called \emph{conceptors} \citep{Jae14}.
+For ESNs, dimensionality reduction is considered, too, namely by means of so-called \emph{conceptors} \citep{Jae14,Jae17,KOS21b}.
 These are special matrices which restrict the reservoir dynamics to a linear subspace that is characteristic for a specific pattern.
-However, as in principal component analysis, conceptors reduce only the spatial dimensionality of the point cloud of the given data.
-In contrast to this, for PrNNs, we reduce the transition matrix $W$ and hence take also into account the temporal order of the data points in the time series.
+However, as in principal component analysis (PCA) \citep{Jol11}, conceptors reduce only the spatial dimensionality of the point cloud of the given data.
+In contrast to this, for LRNNs, we reduce the transition matrix $W$ and hence take also into account the temporal order of the data points in the time series.
 By applying insights from linear algebra, the actual network size can be reduced and not only the subspace of computation as with conceptors.